top of page

 - and deliberately - not possible for all people.

-if you're privileged enough to already be vegan, lend your time to other community and food education projects. support other, inter-connected social justice groups and share resources. instead of shaming non-vegans, set up a community garden, give cooking classes to local schools and the list goes on.
+if you're privileged enough to already be vegan, lend your time to other community and food education projects. support other, inter-connected social justice groups and share resources. instead of shaming non-vegans, join a mutual aid group, volunteer at a community garden or kitchen, give cooking classes to local schools and the list goes on.

 non-vegans aren't quite off the hook! use this as a guide rather than a definitive list and remember that your journey is your own! can't change your diet? share articles to encourage others, speak to vegan activists and find other ways to help spread the message. trying to transition? have meat free mondays, experiment with some meat alternatives, try out some new recipes like these, replace white with whole grains, take part in veganuary, and most importantly, move at your own pace and do your own research. i'm still learning, same as you. can't give up cheese? don't. remove all other non-vegan foods and do what you can.